“We ought to try, by the example of our own lives, to prove that life is love and wonder.”

 Through my Context Conversations and during my walks, I strive to provide a piece of the wonder that stops so many of us in our tracks.
 So whether it happens in the Luxembourg gardens as we read passages of Gertrude Stein’s influence on Ernest Hemingway, or during an online seminar when we discuss James Baldwin’s love affair in the shadow of the Alps, the reason why I continue to live, breathe, and teach in Paris is simple: there is proof of love and wonder in front of every building and on every street corner, and all you have to do is look up.

 Samuél is a writer and musician who has lived in Paris since 2008.
 He holds an M.A. in European Society from University College London and an MFA in creative writing from Vermont College of Fine Arts.
 Samuél teaches creative writing at the Sorbonne, and is also a pianist and singer in the American indie-rock trio, Slim & The Beast.
 Visit his Substack for more writing, and follow him on Instagram.
-Learn with Samuél Lopez-Barrantes or
+Learn with Samuél Lopez-Barrantes online or in person.

 Subscribe to our Newsletter